Tagovailoa propels No. 1 Bama past No. 22 Texas A&M, 45-23

 Tagovailoa completed 22 of 30 passes before leaving after Henry Ruggs III took a shuttle pass 57 yards for a score late in the third.
-His first attempt went for a 30-yard touchdown to a diving DeVonta Smith, and he hit tight end Hale Hentges for two more scores.
+He hit tight end Hale Hentges for two more scores.
+Hentges had only one catch in the first three games and said he hadn’t had a two-TD game since his high school finale.

+“I never dreamed of getting two,” he said.
+“I always thought about just getting one.”

 “We were fortunate that we made a lot of big plays on offense,” Tide coach Nick Saban said.
 “We really threw the ball effectively and scored a lot of points, but we really didn’t control the game.
 We didn’t control the line of scrimmage.
-We struggled to run the ball offensively.”
+We struggled to run the ball offensively with consistency.”

 Mond completed 16 of 33 passes for 196 yards with a touchdown but was intercepted twice, including on his first throw.
 He collected 98 yards rushing despite getting sacked seven times.